pcarlss/spcd-capstone/README.md

 - **Raad Haider**

 ## Computer Engineering
-Our Computer Engineering scrubs are instrumental in the software and automation aspects:
+Our Computer Engineering students are instrumental in the software and automation aspects:
 - **Philip Carlsson-Coulombe**
 - **Qian Yi Wang**